filipecalegario/awesome-generative-ai/README.md

 * [A collection of sites using Stable Diffusion (and other handy links) | Reddit](https://www.reddit.com/r/StableDiffusion/comments/wzj8kk/a_collection_of_sites_using_stable_diffusion_and/)

 ## Textual Inversion
+* [rinongal/textual_inversion](https://github.com/rinongal/textual_inversion): repo contains the official code, data and sample inversions of Textual Inversion paper
+* [2208.01618 An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion](https://arxiv.org/abs/2208.01618): paper that describes the Textual Inversion technique
 * [sd-concepts-library (Stable Diffusion concepts library)](https://huggingface.co/sd-concepts-library): Stable Diffusion Textual Inversion Concepts Library - browse through objects and styles taught by the community to Stable Diffusion and use them in your prompts!
-* [[2208.01618] An Image is Worth One Word](https://arxiv.org/abs/2208.01618): Personalizing Text-to-Image Generation using Textual Inversion

 ## Creative Uses of Text-to-Image Tools
 * [De-painting historical photographs | Reddit](https://www.reddit.com/r/StableDiffusion/comments/xgbug2/depainting_historical_photographs/)